binaryberry/seal/README.md

 - Optionally hide pull requests with certain phrases in the title (`exclude_titles` config list)

+19th of August
+- Seal will bark at all teams in the config if no team is specified as an argument to `./bin/{angry,informative}_seal.rb`, making Heroku scheduling easier.

 ## Tips

 How to list your organisation's repositories modified within the last year: